 Jewett Senior Service Center: Jewett Municipal Building, Route 23C, Jewett (518) 263-4392

-- Community Action of Greene County will be at the Prattsville Art Center, 14562 Main Street in Prattsville on Fridays from 10 AM until 3 PM to offer free weatherization assistance, job search assistance, housing assistance, domestic violence assistance, income tax assistance, crime victims’ assistance, and wheels to work auto loans.
+- Community Action of Greene County will be at the Prattsville Art Center, 14562 Main Street in Prattsville on Fridays from 10 AM until 3 PM to offer free weatherization assistance, money management, healthy eating, housing assistance, domestic violence and crime victims’ services, income tax assistance, and opioid recovery outreach from Greener Pathways.
 Some programs may require income eligibility.
 Call (518) 943-9205 for more information.
+Public transportation from Cairo, Windham and Ashland to Prattsville is available by Greene County bus on Fridays, dropping people at the Great American in the morning and taking them back in the late afternoon.
+Enjoy free Wi-Fi and computer access, gallery shows, and free tea and coffee at the Art Center.
+Restorative yoga classes for $10 are offered on Fridays from 2-3 PM.

 - A healthcare navigator from the Healthcare Consortium will be at the Prattsville Art Center, 14562 Main Street in Prattsville on the last Friday of the month to assist individuals, families, small businesses and small business employees in Columbia and Greene Counties with shopping for, comparing and enrolling in quality, affordable health insurance, including Medicaid and Child Health Plus, through the New York State of Health, the Official Health Plan Marketplace.
 Navigators can also assist with applying for financial assistance to help pay for coverage.
 Call (518) 943-9205 for more information.